Home

 New Zealand imposes income tax on a residency/source basis.
 It taxes residents on total worldwide income.
 It taxes non-residents on New Zealand sourced income only.

-There is a forty-eight month domestic income tax exemption in respect to foreign sourced income (other than employment or services income) available for overseas individuals who become tax resident.
+New Zealand has a forty eight-month domestic income tax exemption in respect of foreign sourced income (other than employment or services income) available for individuals who migrate or return to New Zealand and who become a New Zealand tax resident.
 The exemption is not available if the person has been an New Zealand tax resident within the previous 10 years.
-This is referred to as the transitional residency exemption.
+This is referred to as the transitional tax residency exemption.

-A company is resident if it is incorporated in New Zealand or its head office, centre of management or the place from which directors exercise control is situated in New Zealand.
+A company is resident if it is incorporated in New Zealand or if its head office, centre of management or the place from which its directors exercise control is situated in NZ.

 The taxation of a trust is determined by the residence of its settlors.